TimDarcet/IESEG_buddy_matcher/README.md

 send_mails --help
 ```

+The default input files are `./data/french.csv` and `./data/exchange.csv`

 ### Configuration

 A config file (by default, `./config.json`) is provided to the program.
 It contains three types of information: